jonas-grgt/Clique/README.md

     .render();
 ```

+### Things to look out for
-**NOTE:** Emojis will mess with the width calculation for boxes and tables.
+- Emojis will mess with the width calculation for boxes and tables.
 So try to refrain from using them in tables/boxes
+- Configuration objects are currently mutable
+- Box autosize is not new line aware

 ### Terminal Ansi Support
 Before applying colors, clique will try to detect if the terminal supports ANSI, if the terminal does, clique will apply ANSI colors